 - Provost and Vice Chancellor for Academic Affairs

 - As applications arrive, the chair/director ensures that the Affirmative Action Survey is emailed to all are sent to candidates along with acknowledgment of receipt of their applications.
-Business Reply Envelopes for the Affirmative Action Forms are available from Ericka Champion, Provost's Office.
-Data from the returned forms will be compiled by the Provost's Office and made available to the University's Affirmative Action Officer at the AA officer’s request.
+Data from the survey will be compiled by the Provost's Office and made available to the University's Affirmative Action Officer at the AA officer’s request.

-- After applications are reviewed, the chair/director brings at least six completed applications to the Academic Dean and the VC for Academic Affairs for interview approval, indicating their top 3 and giving rationale for the same.
+- After applications are reviewed, the chair/director will bring at least six completed applications to the Dean and the VC for Academic Affairs for interview approval, indicating their top 3 and giving rationale for the same.

 - Upon approval, the chair/director schedules at least two candidates for on-campus interviews.

-- Arrangements for on-campus interviews typically are made by the department/program.
+- Arrangements for on-campus interviews are made by the department/program aka assistant.
 Departments/programs should contact the Provost's Office to ensure the Provost will be available during the visit before finalizing travel arrangements with the candidate.
 Expenses are reimbursed from appropriate accounts in Academic Affairs.
 Reimbursements should not exceed either actual costs or the maximum in-state subsistence allowance, whichever is less, for a period of time not to exceed three days (see website for the Controller’s Office for more information on reimbursement policies).

 - Travel arrangements and reimbursement